Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Configuration:

-- TLS certificates
+* TLS certificates
-- clock configuration
+* Clock configuration
-- network configuration
+* Network configuration
-- logging configuration
+* Logging configuration
-- unattended boot configuration
+* Unattended boot configuration
-- unlock salt (so each node has its own unlock passphrase)
+* Unlock salt (so each node has its own unlock passphrase)
-- locked domain key
+* Locked domain key

 Note that while each node has its own version of the locked domain key (because each node locks it with its own device key or unlock passphrase), the underlying domain key is **shared** across nodes (to access their shared HSM data, such as keys).